Skip to content

 • Type: String, array, or object

-• Description: The wrapper command to execute
+• Description: The command to run as the wrapper.

 • Examples: